 The Company's continued operation will be dependent upon its ability to procure additional financing and eventually generate revenues.
 There can be no assurance that any such revenues can be generated or that other financing can be obtained on acceptable terms to the Company, if at all.
-Failure to obtain additional financing on a timely basis may result in delay or indefinite postponement of further exploration and development or forfeiture of some rights in some or all of the Company may change and shareholders may suffer additional dilution.
+Failure to obtain additional financing on a timely basis may result in delay or indefinite postponement of further exploration and development or forfeiture of some rights in some or all of the Company's properties.
+If additional financing is raised by the issuance of shares from treasury, control of the Company may change and shareholders may suffer additional dilution.
 If adequate funds are not available, or are not available on acceptable terms, the Company may not be able to further explore and develop the Project, take advantage of other opportunities, or otherwise remain in business.
 Events in the equity market may impact the Company's ability to raise additional capital in the future.